Mark Usher

 Governing green infrastructure

-This project is investigating how the roll-out of green infrastructure (GI) is transforming contemporary urban governance in England, focusing on trees and parks in Greater Manchester and London.
-While the technical aspects of GI have now been widely addressed, the governance arrangements and institutional framework of GI implementation requires further research.
-The main aim of the research is to elucidate how GI is changing the nature of environmental governance, as a design best practice is incorporated into government policy and strategy.
+This project investigated how the roll-out of green infrastructure (GI) has transformed urban governance in Manchester, England.
+While the technical aspects of GI have been widely addressed, the governance arrangements of GI implementation requires further research.
+The main aim of the research was to elucidate how GI is changing the nature of environmental governance, as a design best practice is incorporated into government policy.
+After a decade of GI implementation in England, the way that urban nature is perceived, represented and managed has dramatically changed.

 Funding: Simon Research Fellowship